gvolpe/blog-comments/_posts/2024-02-27-private-flake.md

 I blogged about [Garnix](../garnix) before, and it's the solution I've been using ever since for continuous integration.
 However, one thing I was missing was that private flakes were unsupported, so I had to live with a private local flake that I was commenting out on my public flake for a long time.

-Github Actions does support building private flakes by providing an access token, but it's not very secure if your builds end up on a public cache anyway...
+Github Actions does support building private flakes by providing an access token, but it's not very secure if your builds end up on a public cache anyway (not my case, though)...
 Garnix recently added [support for private inputs](https://garnix.io/docs/private_inputs), but it comes with some limitations (mainly due to security), so I could not take advantage of this new feature.

 Unhappy with my current situation, and armed with some extra motivation, I decided to take a completely different approach...
 Also, I realized I hadn't blogged in more than year!
 Time to fix it.